 By the way, I landed with a handful of Brazilians in the Portuguese tour.
 Which made it all the more amusing, because Brazilians are communicative by nature and even more so after three port wines.
 In summer, it must be even more beautiful up here: from the in-house restaurant, you have the best view over Porto!
 By the way, despite my untrained palate, I could still taste the differences: I am rather Tawny than Ruby.
 Further insight: Three port wines – and I am hammered.

-The guided tour costs 15€ including the three cheapest wines, but connoisseurs can also taste the crème de la crème of port wines – if they bring enough cash, because a wine tasting can cost easily 200€ then.
+The guided tour costs 15€ including the three cheapest wines, but connoisseurs can also taste the crème de la crème of port wines – if you bring enough cash, because a wine tasting can cost easily over 200€ then.